Random Embeddings of Graphs: The Expected Number of Faces in Most Graphs is Logarithmic: The bounds for graphs with fixed degree sequence

 For small values of $p$, we first refer to a result of Chmutov and Pittel \cite{ChPi16}.
 The authors consider a random surface obtained by gluing together polygonal disks.
 Taking the dual embeddings of this problem shows this is equivalent to studying random embeddings of random graphs with a fixed degree sequence, where we allow loops and multiple edges.
 In this case, a corollary to their main result gives that the expected number of faces is asymptotic to $\ln(n) + O(1)$.
 Their method of proof uses representation theory.
 In particular, they use representation theory of the symmetric group and recent character bounds of Larsen and Shalev \cite{larsen2008characters}.
-We start by giving a combinatorial proof that the expected number of faces in this model is $\Theta(\ln(n))$.
+We start by giving a combinatorial proof that the expected number of faces in this model is $\Theta(\log(n))$.
 We then extend this result to random simple graphs with a fixed degree sequence.
 This second result is not equivalent to a conjugacy class product in the symmetric group.
 Therefore standard representation theoretic techniques do not apply, but we can still make use of our combinatorial reformulation.

 We do not use a random process.
-Instead, we count two different things and combine them to give estimates on $\E[F]$.
+Instead, we count two different things and combine them to give estimates on the expected number of faces.
 Firstly, we count all the different possible faces which could appear in a random embedding on a fixed degree sequence.
 Then for each possible face, we estimate the number of embeddings that contain it.
 When we study random multigraphs, these numbers can be estimated directly.
 When we restrict to simple graphs, we will appeal to a result of Bollob\'as and McKay \cite{BM86}.
-This will help us estimate the fraction of total faces and embeddings which are simple.
+This will help us estimate the fraction of faces and embeddings which are simple.